 Mr. Joseph recently has represented:

-- profit and nonprofit developers (including housing authorities) in the development, financing, leasing and operation of government-assisted housing, including transactions financed through HOPE VI and Low Income Housing Tax Credits
+- profit and nonprofit developers (including housing authorities) in the development, financing, leasing and operation of government-assisted housing, including transactions financed through Low Income Housing Tax Credits and Historic Tax Credits

-- owners of downtown and suburban office buildings and apartment complexes in connection with the negotiation and enforcement of leases
+- owners of office buildings and apartment complexes in connection with all matters related to the negotiation and enforcement of leases

 B.A.
 1980 University of Pittsburgh; St. John’s College